IVIanuu/contributer/README.md

 ## Custom types

+1. Create a annotation class annotated with @MapKey and a value with the supertype of the classes
+2. Replicate the HasSomeClassInjector, SomeClassInjection and SomeClassInjectionModule part
+3. Done:D

-You can use component injection for every type just check out the view or conductor module to look how they are implemented.
+You can check out the view or conductor module to look how they are implemented.

 ## License